gityf/xman-kafka-redirector/README.md

     /**
      * Message flow:
-     *  1. raw message is consumed from KAFKA topic 'topic-test-plain'.
+     *  1. Json message is consumed from KAFKA topic 'topic-test-plain'.
-     *  2. function 'handleJsonData' will be called with param data, do actions balabala...
+     *  2. Function 'handleJsonData' will be called with param data, do actions balabala...
      *  3. The data is sent to URL 'redirectorUrl' as HTTP protocol.
      *
      *  Data from KAFKA topic is redirect to HTTP endpoint.